dips400/peasys-dotnet/README.md

 Peasys is a tool used along a license that should be found on the [dips400](https://dips400.com) website.
 This license key is required for the use of the service Peasys.

 ### Connexion to the server

-Stripe authenticates API requests using your account’s secret key, which you can find in the Stripe Dashboard.
-By default, secret keys can be used to perform any API request without restriction.

 ``` C#
 PeaClient conn = new PeaClient("PARITION_NAME", PORT, "USERNAME", "PASSWORD", "FUTUR_LICENSE_KEY");